© Mark Pillai

 She has won numerous awards in international competitions, including the First Prize, the Zarzuela Prize, the Birgit Nilsson Prize and the Audience Prize at the 2018 Operalia Plácido Domingo Competition.
 In 2019 she received the Leonard Bernstein Award at the Schleswig-Holstein Festival.

-In the following seasons she made her debuts at the Metropolitan Opera (Annio in La clemenza di Tito, the Second Lady in The Magic Flute, Sister Mathilde in Dialogues of the Carmelites) and at the Staatsoper Unter den Linden in Berlin (Cherubino), and then performed the roles of Dorabella (Così fan tutte) in Toronto, Sesto (La clemenza di Tito) at the Royal Opera House in London, Cherubino and Idamante (Idomeneo) at the Bayerische Staatsoper in Munich.
+In the following seasons she made her debuts at the Metropolitan Opera in New York (Annio in La clemenza di Tito, the Second Lady in The Magic Flute, Sister Mathilde in Dialogues of the Carmelites) and at the Staatsoper Unter den Linden in Berlin (Cherubino), and then performed the roles of Dorabella (Così fan tutte) in Toronto, Sesto (La clemenza di Tito) at the Royal Opera House in London, Cherubino and Idamante (Idomeneo) at the Bayerische Staatsoper in Munich.

 As an exclusive Deutsche Grammophon artist, she performed and recorded Vaughn Williams' Serenade to Music with the Toronto Symphonic Orchestra (JUNO Best Classical Album Large Ensemble, nominated for Best Classical Compendium 2019).